Why ChurnRecovery Costs $20/Month (And Why That's the Right Price)

 The market has consolidation happening, with churn recovery tooling being absorbed into larger billing platforms.
 Independent, affordable options are disappearing.

-Our Thesis: Churn Recovery Should Be Infrastructure
+Our Thesis: Churn Recovery Should Be Affordable Infrastructure

 Here's our core belief: churn recovery is infrastructure, not a premium product.